Skip to content

 Why Is Windows 11 Gaming Performance Lagging?

-Even with Microsoft optimized Windows 11 version 24H2 for gaming, several factors, including outdated drivers, excessive background processes, and system resource issues, can slow down the gaming experience.
+Even with Microsoft optimized Windows 11 version 25H2 for gaming, several factors, including outdated drivers, excessive background processes, and system resource issues, can slow down the gaming experience.

-• Auto HDR Glitches: Crashes or faded colors in titles like Cyberpunk 2077, despite fixes in KB5051987, often need manual tuning.
+• Auto HDR Glitches: Crashes or faded colors in titles such as Cyberpunk 2077, despite fixes in KB5051987, often require manual tuning.

-• System Bloat: Preloaded apps (e.g., Copilot, Xbox Game Bar) gobble up CPU, RAM, and disk space, choking frame rates.
+• System Bloat: Preloaded apps (e.g., Copilot, Xbox Game Bar) consume CPU, RAM, and disk space, reducing frame rates.

 • Driver Issues: Outdated or buggy GPU drivers spark stuttering, lag spikes, or black screens during gameplay.